THE HORN HISTORY

 During the 70’s it became known as a great live music venue, and was run by Bob Andrews and then by Vinnie Jones mum!
 We are not sure about owners or managers of the site during the 80’s and early 90’s (but if you have any info please let us know).

 In 1994 The Horn of Plenty underwent refurbishment, changing its name to The Horn Reborn.
-Since taking over in 2005 Adrian Bell refurbished the venue in 2007 and renamed it simply as The Horn and in the last 4 years has won UK Music Pub of the Year twice and UK Entertainment Pub Of The Year.
+The venue was refurbished in 2007 and renamed simply as The Horn and has subsequently won UK Music Pub of the Year twice and UK Entertainment Pub Of The Year.

 Everyone connected to the site past and present are proud to have been part of this historic venue which has helped local acts such as Paul Young, The Subways, Enter Shikari, Friendly Fires, Gallows and many more by providing somewhere for them to develop their craft.